This program is available at the Springfield - Leffel Lane location.

 A grade of C or better in all ECE and EDU courses is required for graduation.
 Requests to repeat technical courses more than twice must be approved by the academic dean of Health, Human, and Public Services.

-Students will be billed for liability insurance for appropriate courses while enrolled in the Early Childhood Education program.
+Students will be billed for liability insurance for field experience courses while enrolled in the Early Childhood Education program.

 Students enrolled in the Associate of Applied Science Early Childhood Education degree program are preparing for employment upon graduation.
-However, many of these students are also interested in completing a bachelor's degree in education that would allow them to teach in the primary grades in school.
+However, many of these students are also interested in completing a bachelor's degree in education that would allow them to teach in the primary grades .
 Opportunities for transfer to a variety of 4-year institutions exist for students completing an A.A.S.
 For more information, please visit the Transfer Guides page on our website.

 The Early Childhood Education program is an approved Teacher Education and Compensation Helps (T.E.A.C.H.)
 Ohio scholarship provider.